-6. When a decision is taken based on the use of AI and related technologies, effective appeal procedures should be put in place, including ensuring human review of such a decision (principle of the right to an effective remedy).
+6. When a decision is based on the use of AI and related technologies and affects human rights of prisoners or probationers, human supervision and effective appeal procedures should be put in place (principle of the right to a human review of decisions).